soyuka/doc/getting-started/api.md

 It's supported natively by all API Platform components.
 However the Doctrine ORM is fully optional: you can replace it by your favorite ORM, no ORM at all and even no database.

-The installer will also ask you for:
+The installer will also ask you for some configuration parameters:

+* `datanase_*`: database credentials (MySQL is configured by default, but other populars RDBMS are supported)
-* mail server credentials (to send mails)
+* `mailer_*`: mail server credentials (to send mails)
-* the URL of your default web client application to automatically set appropriate [CORS](http://en.wikipedia.org/wiki/Cross-origin_resource_sharing) headers, **set it to `http://locahost:9000` (the default URL of the built-in Grunt server of our AngularJS client) to follow this tutorial**
+* `cors_allow_origin`: the URL of your default web client application to automatically set appropriate [CORS](http://en.wikipedia.org/wiki/Cross-origin_resource_sharing) headers, **set it to `http://locahost:9000` (the default URL of the built-in Grunt server of our AngularJS client) to follow this tutorial**
-* a name and a description of the API that will be used in the generated documentation
+* `api_*`: a name and a description of the API that will be used in the generated documentation
-* a secret token (choose a long one) for cryptographic features
+* `secret`: a secret token (choose a long one) for cryptographic features

+Finally, the installer will ask if you want to remove the existing VCS history, type `Y`.

 Take a look at [the content of the generated directory](https://github.com/dunglas/blog-api).
 You maybe recognize a [Symfony application directory structure](https://symfony.com/doc/current/quick_tour/the_architecture.html).
 It's fine and intended: